 Confidence intervals also account for the difference between a sample from a population and the population itself.
 For analyses included in this report, confidence intervals were calculated at a p-value of <0.05, which is a 95 percent confidence level.
 This means that 95 times out of 100 the confidence interval captures the true value for the population.
 Differences in outcomes were called statistically significant if confidence intervals of the study group (AI/AN) did not overlap with the comparison group (NHW).
+If confidence intervals overlapped we considered estimates to be similar.
 Data analysis for indicators were analyzed using the statistical software SAS version 9.4.